-For additional upcoming competitions, see our list of annually recurring limited submission opportunities
+For upcoming competitions, see our list of annually recurring limited submission opportunities.

 NIH Director's Early Independence Award

-Eligible Applicants: Date of terminal doctoral degree or completion of clinical residency of the PI must be between June 1, 2016 and September 30, 2018.
-At the application deadline, the PI must not have served as a post-doctoral fellow following a previous doctoral degree for more than twelve months and must not yet have research independence.
+Eligible Applicants: Date of terminal doctoral degree or completion of post-graduate clinical training of the PI must be between June 1, 2021 and September 30, 2023.
+The PI must not yet have research independence and must not have served as a post-doctoral fellow for more than 12 months following a previous doctoral degree.

 Target Applicants: Groups of three or more PIs on active, distinct NIH research awards

 The objective of the NIH S10 Instrumentation Grant Programs is to make available to institutions expensive research instruments that can only be justified on a shared-use basis and that are needed for NIH-supported projects in basic, translational or clinical areas of biomedical/behavioral research.
 The program provides funds to purchase or upgrade a single item of expensive, specialized, commercially available instrument or an integrated instrumentation system.
 The S10 programs include the Shared Instrumentation Grant (SIG) Program (for direct costs $50,000-$600,000) and the High End Instrumentation Grant (HEI) Program (for direct costs $600,001-$2,000,000).
 There is a third S10 program, the Basic Instrumentation Program (BIG), which is targeted to institutions that receive lesser amounts of NIH funding per year compared with leading biomedical research institutions, and therefore Harvard will not be running an internal call for the BIG opportunity.